nexiality/documentation/release/nexial-core-v1.8.changelog.md

 - improved support for XML/HTML during data variable substitution.
 - [`${nexial.lastOutputLink}`](../systemvars/index#nexial.lastOutputLink): **NEW** System variable to capture the location of the last output file (only generated via certain commands).
+- support skipping of command via "strikethrough": Use `Ctrl-5` on a "command" column to skip over the corresponding test step.
+This effectively add a `SkipIf(true)` flow control to the corresponding "flow controls" column.
+  Use `Ctrl-5` again to enable the corresponding test step.

 ### [Nexial Interactive](../interactive)